-In contrast to Gaussian linear models, the marginal likelihood in GLMs does no longer have a closed form expression.
-For its computation, one has to resort to numerical approximations, \eg a Laplace approximation.
-This requires a Gaussian approximation of the posterior $\p(\alpha, \boldsymbol{\beta}_{j} \given \boldsymbol{y}, \mi_{j})$, which can be obtained with the Bayesian iteratively weighted least squares algorithm.
-See \citet[section~3.1]{sabanesbove.held2011} for more details.
+In contrast to Gaussian linear models, the marginal likelihood for GLMs no longer has a closed-form expression.
+For its computation, one has to resort to numerical approximations, for example, a Laplace approximation.
+This requires a Gaussian approximation of the posterior $\p(\alpha, \bolds{\beta}_{j} \given\mathbf{y}, \mi_{j})$, which can be obtained with the Bayesian iteratively weighted least squares algorithm.
+See \citeauthor{sabanesbove.held2011} [(\citeyear{sabanesbove.held2011}), Section~3.1] for more details.

-\subsection{Test-based Bayes factors}
+\subsection{Test-Based Bayes Factors}

-Based on the asymptotic distribution of the deviance statistic in Section~\ref{sec:test-based-bayes:asympt-distr-devi}, we connect the resulting test-based Bayes factors with the $g$-prior in Section~\ref{sec:test-based-bayes:defining-test-based} and discuss the advantages over data-based Bayes factors in Section~\ref{sec:test-based-bayes:advantages-tbf}.
-Finally we show in Section~\ref{sec:test-based-bayes:Cox-model} that we can extend the methodology also to the Cox model.
+Based on the asymptotic distribution of the deviance statistic in Section~\ref{SEC:TEST-BASED-BAYES:ASYMPT-DISTR-DEVI}, we connect the resulting test-based Bayes factors with the $g$-prior in Section~\ref{sec:test-based-bayes:defining-test-based} and discuss the advantages over data-based Bayes factors in Section~\ref{sec:test-based-bayes:advantages-tbf}.